 While at Health Union, Susan Mees was Executive Director of Community Development at Health Union, where she combines her passion for patient communities and love of analysis to help manage and grow Health Union.
 She loves learning as many new things as possible and is excited about any challenge that involves building a passionate community of users who are motivated to change the world.
 With a background in startups, Susan is well-versed in the wearing of many hats and loves finding new and creative solutions to problems – something she hopes to bring to her work within the online community.

 Aleq Miller, was a Manager of Community Development at Health Union.
 Aleq earned his Bachelor of Arts in Communication Studies from West Chester University of Pennsylvania.
 His professional background is in Information Technology where he has become a subject matter expert in Global Marketing and Data Analytics.
 He is eager to contribute to the fulfilling work here at Health Union to make people’s lives better through the communities we manage as a collective group.

 Linda Minton is a healthcare consultant and medical writer based in New York City.
 She received a Masters in Public Health from Yale University.
 She develops medical communications for patients and caregivers that translate complex information into understandable, actionable materials.
 Linda has recently authored patient guides focusing on the intersection of mental health and the disease process.

-Juliana Swaren, MPH, CHES® is Senior Manager of Community Development at Health Union.
+Juliana Swaren, MPH, CHES® is an Associate Director of Community Development at Health Union.
 Juliana holds a Master of Public Health degree from Emory University, as well as a Bachelor’s degree in Public Health and Psychology.
-As a former contract writer for Health Union, Juliana combines her passion for health communications with her understanding of behavior science, health education, and patient engagement.
+As a former cross-community writer for Health Union, Juliana combines her passion for health communications with her understanding of behavior science, health education, and patient engagement.
 Working with the Community Development team, Juliana strives to find inventive and effective ways to build community, helping patients to feel better and lead healthier lives.